Blog

 As always, clear communication around workload expectations goes a long way, both for the company and for employees.
 The more everyone communicates, the less likely productivity will be affected when someone takes PTO.

-Offering unlimited paid time off may sound like the ideal choice when creating global leave policies, since it levels the playing field by giving everyone the same amount of time off, but it may not work for every business.
+Offering unlimited paid time off is a common perk in the tech world and levels the playing field by giving everyone the same amount of time off, but it may not work for every business.

 Before implementing an unlimited PTO policy, consider the pros and cons.